- About the SCBA

-Pro se clients (those appearing without representation) at their mandatory Status Conference Hearing on family law cases may obtain assistance from a VLP attorney to gain continuances, set cases for trial, or complete final paperwork.
+Pro se individuals (those appearing without representation) at their mandatory Status Conference Hearing on family law cases may obtain assistance from a VLP volunteer attorney to gain continuances, set cases for trial, or complete final paperwork.
 The SCAC takes place each Thursday morning in the two family law courtrooms at Superior Court.
 This service is free.

 Bankruptcy Information Clinic (BIC)

 Those interested in filing a Chapter 7 bankruptcy may attend the Bankruptcy Information Clinic (BIC) held at 5:15 p.m. on the third Thursday of each month at the VLP office.
 A packet of information is sent ahead of time to enable individuals to complete as much bankruptcy paperwork as possible before the clinic.
 The clinic is available by appointment only and the cost is $10.00 for the first visit and $5.00 for each visit thereafter.
 If the individual appears to qualify for a Chapter 7 bankruptcy and meets program eligibility criteria, the VLP finds an attorney to assist the individual with a Chapter 7 filing.

 Housing Justice Project (HJP)

 Individuals who have received an eviction summons may receive emergency advice at the Unlawful Detainer docket through the Housing Justice Project (HJP).
 VLP attorneys are available to help negotiate with the opposing attorney or request a continuance to gather more evidence.
 At the discretion of the attorney, he/she may also represent the individual at a hearing or trial.
 There is no charge for services through the HJP.